kalhorim/JiraService/README.md

 ## Feedback

-If you have any feedback, please add a new issue.
+Please add a new issue or add a new discussion if you have any feedback.